ole00/afterburner/README.md

 Drawbacks compared to the old Afterburner design:

 * more parts required, most notably the digial pot MCP4131 and a shift register 74hc595
-* a few more steps during ininital VPP calibration.
+* a few more steps during initial VPP calibration.
 But once the calibration is done it does not need to be changed for different GAL chips.
 * the PCB design for etched  board is no longer provided because of the higher complexity.
 Please use a PCB fabrication service or use the older Afterburner design (see above).